sanger/unified_warehouse/README.md

 where `1` is an identifier for the worker, and `start` instructs it to start.
 You can also stop a worker by calling `stop` or restart it with `restart`.

+#### Troubleshooting

+If you receive an error about a missing output file under `tmp/pid/` it may be that you need to create this directory manually.
+Once the directory above has been inserted at the root of the repository, the error should go away.